swiftops/junit_result_aggregation/README.md

 # PARSE XML & INSERT JUNITDATA MICROSERVICE

-### Introduction
+## Introduction

-There are two microservices defined in this project:
+This service parse Junit XML Result and insert it into Mongo DB.
+As per our requirement there were two methods defined in this service to insert data into Mongo DB which are as follows:
-# 1.junit_nightlybuild_data :
+###  1.junit_nightlybuild_data :
-* As per the requirement this service is getting triggered from one of the jenkins job using curl command
+* This service is getting triggered from CI pipeline using curl command.
 ```
 Command : curl --request POST --url "http://<MACHINE_IP>/junit_nightlybuild_data" --header "cache-control: no-cacheder" --header "content-type: application/xml" --header "BUILD_NO: $BUILD_NO" --header "REL_NO: $REL_NO" --header "JUNIT_URL: $JUNIT_URL" --header "Branch_Name: $Branch_Name" --data @TESTS-TestSuites.xml
 ```
 * Sample of Junit XML result can be seen in the root directory <TESTS-TestSuites.xml>
 * This service will parse the xml data and then insert an entry in Mongo DB in  below format :
 ```
-An Entry will be inserted inside Mongo DB in the below format :
         { "_id":"1223456789",
         "BranchName":"Rel_4.5.0",
         "Release No":"4.5.0",